 Make sure the display is fully in the pocket by checking that there are no gaps on the front of the unit.

-Solder the 5 pin female header to the LED PCB.
-Take care to insure that it sets straight.
+Solder the 5-pin female header to the LED PCB and trim the leads flush.
+Take care to ensure that it sets straight.

 Set the LED PCB down on top of the display, making sure the leads slide through the holes.